June 26-29, 2025 | Near Worcester, VT

 Weaver Camp group photo, July 2023.

-Join us next summer for Weaver Camp in Vermont!
+Join us this summer for Weaver Camp in Vermont!

 Our gathering is queer-centric, justice-oriented, and radically enchanted.
 All are welcome (18+), whether or not you’ve participated in our online modules or in-person cohorts.
 We believe that you are your own spiritual authority, and we value informed consent in all our magic.
 Camp is located in the forest by a mountain brook in Abenaki Territory (Worcester, Vermont).